 About This Palette

-90 COLOURlovers viewed this page and think Piahr is a legend.
+246 COLOURlovers viewed this page and think Piahr deserves a gold star.

 Too Sexy – This 1979 version of Dracula starred Frank Langella as the Count.
 I immediately tossed out the garlic and silver and began leaving my windows open – oh my! this man is one sexy beast.
 And I mean that literally – he turns into a wolf, as well as a bat.
 I loved the moody, atmospheric feeling of the film; it's beautiful to look at.
 And the effects are well-done and not over-done.
 It's on my list because this was the first vampire movie I'd ever seen where you could totally understand the irresistible mesmerizing power of Dracula.